iplass/package-iplass-standalone/README.md

   for 3.0.9 or older versions, the timezone specified should be similar to the timezone by 「default-time-zone」 from $IPLASS_HOME/mysql.cnf

 ### 3.1.36 or later, 3.2.11 or later versions
 If you are using 3.1.36 or later or 3.2.11 or later versions, the following environment variables are available.
+If a reverse proxy is applied to your environment, please change the proxy-related settings accordingly.

 - `TOMCAT_CONNECTOR_HTTP_PORT`
   default value: `8080`